Great West Life Assurance Co. Can Sells 2,415,421 Shares of Fortis Inc. (NYSE:FTS)

 Great West Life Assurance Co.
-Can trimmed its stake in Fortis Inc. (NYSE:FTS) by 82.7% in the first quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The firm owned 506,197 shares of the utilities provider’s stock after selling 2,415,421 shares during the quarter.
+Can lessened its position in shares of Fortis Inc. (NYSE:FTS) by 82.7% in the first quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+The fund owned 506,197 shares of the utilities provider’s stock after selling 2,415,421 shares during the period.
 Great West Life Assurance Co.
-Can owned about 0.11% of Fortis worth $21,762,000 as of its most recent SEC filing.
+Can owned 0.11% of Fortis worth $21,762,000 at the end of the most recent reporting period.

 A number of equities research analysts have commented on FTS shares.
+Raymond James restated a “market perform” rating and issued a $58.00 price target on shares of Fortis in a report on Tuesday, May 4th.
 Scotiabank reduced their price target on shares of Fortis from C$61.00 to C$60.00 and set an “outperform” rating for the company in a report on Friday, July 9th.
-Raymond James reiterated a “market perform” rating and set a $58.00 price objective on shares of Fortis in a report on Tuesday, May 4th.
-BMO Capital Markets cut shares of Fortis from an “outperform” rating to a “market perform” rating and reduced their price objective for the company from $60.00 to $57.00 in a report on Tuesday, June 1st.
-Bank of America cut shares of Fortis from a “neutral” rating to an “underperform” rating and set a $51.00 price objective for the company. in a report on Wednesday, July 7th.
+Bank of America cut shares of Fortis from a “neutral” rating to an “underperform” rating and set a $51.00 price target for the company. in a report on Wednesday, July 7th.
+BMO Capital Markets cut shares of Fortis from an “outperform” rating to a “market perform” rating and reduced their price target for the stock from $60.00 to $57.00 in a report on Tuesday, June 1st.
 Finally, Zacks Investment Research upgraded shares of Fortis from a “hold” rating to a “buy” rating and set a $50.00 price objective for the company in a report on Thursday, July 8th.
 One research analyst has rated the stock with a sell rating, four have given a hold rating and two have issued a buy rating to the stock.
 The stock has a consensus rating of “Hold” and an average price target of $55.83.

-Fortis (NYSE:FTS) last released its quarterly earnings results on Wednesday, May 5th.
-The utilities provider reported $0.77 earnings per share for the quarter, topping the consensus estimate of $0.60 by $0.17.
+Fortis (NYSE:FTS) last issued its quarterly earnings data on Wednesday, May 5th.
+The utilities provider reported $0.77 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.60 by $0.17.
 Fortis had a net margin of 13.79% and a return on equity of 6.54%.
-The business had revenue of $1.95 billion for the quarter, compared to analysts’ expectations of $2.39 billion.
-During the same period in the previous year, the company earned $0.68 earnings per share.
-On average, equities analysts predict that Fortis Inc. will post 2.23 EPS for the current fiscal year.
+The firm had revenue of $1.95 billion during the quarter, compared to analysts’ expectations of $2.39 billion.
+During the same period last year, the company earned $0.68 earnings per share.
+On average, research analysts forecast that Fortis Inc. will post 2.23 EPS for the current year.

 About Fortis